arshad10244/boquetCreator/README.md

 # Bouquet Creator

 **Bouquet Creator** is a PHP CLI based script which creates bouquet by utilizing bouquet specs and list of flowers.
 If bouquet has extra space left, it randomly adds random quantities of available bouquets.
 The script uses OOP Structure and is written in core php.
 It uses composer for auto-loading classes with namespaces via psr-4.
-The details of files are below.
-The script uses loops instead of array_map since array_map appears slower than loops on bigger datasets.
+The details of files are below

 ## Requirements
 PHP 5.6+ with CLI support and it must be present in your PATH variable